dauwhe/pdm/README.md

  - David Singer is proposing a packaging format based on MPEG.

- - Just using ZIP plus a well-known location for the manifest seems to work for audio books and some image-only publications, which don't need the additional complexity of OCF.
+ - Just using ZIP plus a well-known location for the manifest seems to work for audio books and some image-only publications, which don’t need the additional complexity of OCF.

  - EPUB can continue to use OCF.